mynamezxc/HomeAssistant-SafetySigning-V2/custom_components/safety_signing/README.md

 This example aims to show the best practice for a more complete integration using **push** with async.

-It is based on a _cover_, emulating battery operated roller blinds.
+It is based on a _cover_, emulating battery operated cron blinds.

 The example includes extensive comments (that should be removed if making a true integration), to guide you through what each field and property is for.
 It includes 2 sensors tied to the primary cover device.